inkdropapp/docs/src/app/start-guide/what-is-markdown/page.md

 ### Advanced formatting with GitHub-flavored Markdown 🤓

 If you're a programmer or diving into the tech world, you might have heard about [GitHub-flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (GFM for short).
 This is a superset of Markdown.
-It includes all the features of Markdown and adds a few more to meet day-to-day needs of developers.:
+It includes all the features of Markdown and adds a few more to meet day-to-day needs of developers:

 - **Fenced code Blocks**: With GFM, you can easily insert code blocks by wrapping them with three backticks (\```).
 You can also specify a specific programming language for correct syntax highlighting.

 {% snippet lang="md" filename="Code blocks" %}
 ````
 \```js